 NCAR began operations in 1960 as a National Science Foundation program managed by the non-profit University Corporation for Atmospheric Research.
 When the Control Data Corporation (CDC) 3600 computer arrived in November 1963, it was installed in a University of Colorado building being constructed at 3215 Marine Street in Boulder, Colo.
 (Before construction of the Mesa Lab – groundbreaking was in June 1964 and dedication on May 10, 1967 – NCAR was housed primarily on the University of Colorado campus.)

-During the summer of 1963, NCAR's Computing Facility (CF) staff, at the time a part of NCAR's Atmospheric Technology Division (ATD), judged that the operating software being developed by Control Data would not ready for the system's installation and themselves put together enough of an operating system to be able to utilize the machine, and by early 1964, the CF was able to provide computational services to initial users on the CDC 3600.
+During the summer of 1963, NCAR's Computing Facility (CF) staff – part of the Atmospheric Technology Division at the time – determined that the operating software Control Data was developing would not be ready for the system's installation, and they put together enough of an operating system to be able to use the machine.
+By early 1964, the CF was able to provide computational services to initial users on the CDC 3600.

-In anticipation of the delivery of, and to make facility modifications to accommodate, its CDC 6600 successor, the CDC 3600 was moved to a building owned by Martin Marietta on Prince Street, where it continued to be operated through April 1966.
+To make room for some facility modifications and prepare for the arrival of the next system – a CDC 6600 – NCAR moved the CDC 3600 to a building owned by Martin Marietta on Prince Street, where it continued in operation through April 1966.